 The Air Astana Group believes that it has demonstrated operational and financial resilience through the double crisis of the COVID-19 pandemic and the Russia-Ukraine conflict, for example, by redeploying capacity to new "lifestyle" destinations and expanding its "near-home" markets of Central Asia and the Caucasus.
 As a result, the Air Astana Group recovered at a faster rate compared to global averages.
 Between 2018 and 2022, the Air Astana Group's CAGR in domestic traffic was 27%, whereas its CAGR in international traffic decreased slightly by 3%.
 11 The Air Astana Group grew from an operating loss of U.S. \$69.3 million in the year ended 31 December 2020, to an operating profit of U.S. \$148.7 million in the year ended 31 December 2022, while generating a CAGR in revenue of 60.6% for the three years ended 31 December 2022.
-During LTM the Air Astana Group achieved 157% of 2019 September passenger (LTM September 2023: 8.0 million), 140% of 2019 RPK levels (LTM September 2023: 14.6 billion) and 132% of revenue generated in 2019 (LTM September 2023: U.S. \$1,186 million).
-Based on the Company's estimates, the Air Astana Group's CASK and CASK ex-fuel are among the lowest of its internationally comparable peers.
+During LTM the Air Astana Group achieved 156% of 2019 September passenger (LTM September 2023: 8.0 million), 140% of 2019 RPK levels (LTM September 2023: 14.6 billion) and 132% of revenue generated in 2019 (LTM September 2023: U.S. \$1,186 million).
+The Air Astana Group achieved this growth while maintaining competitive CASK levels; its CASK ex-fuel cumulatively decreased by 13% over the same period.
+Based on the Company's estimates, the Air Astana Group's CASK and CASK exfuel are among the lowest of its internationally comparable peers.